Dextromethorphan regulation by U.S. jurisdiction

 Dextromethorphan is a cough suppressant found in several cold medications.
-Several U.S. states have begun regulating who, and under what circumstances, can purchase dextromethorphan containing products.
+Several U.S. states have begun regulating who, and under what circumstances, may purchase dextromethorphan-containing products.
 Not all states have regulations documented at this time, but this article contains all the states that have documentation.

 Alabama

 Alabama Code Title 20.
 Food, Drugs, and Cosmetics § 20-2-2 only mentions dextromethorphan in relation to the fact that it is not defined as an opioid for the sake of regulation in this state.
-Alabama does not have any provisions about the regulation of dextromethorphan at this time.
+Alabama does not have any other provisions about the regulation of dextromethorphan at this time.

 Alaska

 Alaska House Bill No. 125 placed regulations on who can sell and who can buy products that contain any level of dextromethorphan.
 The provider must check the identification of a person wishing to purchase dextromethorphan-containing products to verify that the purchaser is 18 years of age or older.
 There is a stipulation that identification is not required if the provider could reasonably assume that the purchaser is 25 years of age or older based on appearance.
 A person under 18 years of age may purchase a product containing dextromethorphan if they have a prescription for said product from a licensed practitioner.

 Any provider who knowingly and willfully provides a product containing dextromethorphan to a person who does not meet these requirements is subject to a fine.
 The first violation has a fine of $150 and each subsequent fine is $250.

 This Bill took effect May 1, 2016.